Musa Okwonga: Early life and education

 Okwonga's parents, medical students, fled Uganda under Idi Amin's dictatorship and settled in the UK.
 He is the eldest of four children who were all brought up by their mother after their father died.
 Okwonga's father was killed aged 40 in a helicopter crash.
 His mother worked as a doctor.

 Between 1993 and 1998, Okwonga attended Eton College, where he received a scholarship towards his fees.
 In 1998, he matriculated at St John's College, Oxford, reading Jurisprudence for three years.

-Okwonga has also worked as a football journalist and the co-host of Stadio, a football podcast on the Ringer podcast network, Stadio.
-Since 2014, he has resided in Berlin.
+Okwonga has also worked as a football journalist and the co-host of Stadio, a football podcast on The Ringer podcast network, Stadio.
+Since 2014, he has resided in Berlin, Germany.